-Dakota Bear Sanctuary, an ancient forest in traditional and unceded Skwxwú7mesh territory on the Sunshine Coast has been threatened with logging for the last decade.
+Dakota Bear Sanctuary, an ancient forest in traditional and unceded Skwxwú7mesh territory on the Sunshine Coast, has been threatened with logging for the last decade.

-The Skwxwú7mesh Nation, the Province, the forest defenders at Elphinstone Logging Focus and Living Forest Institute all have our deep gratitude.
+The Skwxwú7mesh Nation, the Province, and the forest defenders at Elphinstone Logging Focus and Living Forest Institute all have our deep gratitude.
 And you out there, if you signed a petition, sent a letter or postcard, are a member of the Artist Brigade or shared that work, this sweet victory belongs to you.

-‘Bear With Me’ is brought to you by The Only Animal’s Artist Brigade.
+Bear With Me is brought to you by The Only Animal’s Artist Brigade.
 The Artist Brigade brings the arts and artists to the front lines of the climate movement.
 The goal is to bring artistic imagination, vision and the heart into the telling of the climate story in order to mobilize a society paralyzed by climate anxiety and grief.
 It is a leaderless, national movement to spark exponential growth of climate action.